Drive sales on autopilot with ecommerce-focused features

 Here’s a breakdown of Omnisend’s advanced tools that improve and maintain email open rates:

-- Easy-to-use drag-and-drop Email Builder: Well-designed emails can improve open rates.
+- Intuitive drag-and-drop Email Builder: Well-designed emails can improve your email open rates.
 Omnisend’s Email Builder makes email campaign creation seamless using optimized templates and auto-branding your emails based on your website.

 - Precise segmentation: Omnisend analyzes your customers’ profile data to set up dynamic segments based on their engagement levels, purchase history, transactional events, and so on.
 Doing so is key to delivering emails that each user group can resonate with and want to open and click through.